GoogleCloudPlatform/pgadapter/README.md

   * The Spanner database name.

 -c <credentialspath>
+  * This is only required if you have not already set up default credentials on the system where you are running PGAdapter.
   * The full path for the file containing the service account credentials in JSON format.
   * Do remember to grant the service account sufficient credentials to access the database.
 ```

 The following options are optional:
 ```
 -s <port>
   * The inbound port for the proxy.
 Defaults to 5432.
+Choose a different port if you already have PostgreSQL running on your local system.

 -a
   * Use authentication when connecting.
 Currently authentication is not strictly